 The Homeowner Rehabilitation Program is intended to meet the housing needs of very low, low, and moderate income households and to expand preservation of affordable housing in Seminole County.
 This program is designed to provide funds in the form of an interest free, deferred payment loan to qualified homeowners with needed repairs and/or alterations to improve their health, safety and well being, and to contribute to the structural integrity and preservation of their owner-occupied home.
 Seminole County utilizes funding from the State Housing Initiatives Partnership (SHIP), Home Investment Partnerships (HOME), and Community Development Block Grant (CDBG) programs.

-This program is now closed and no longer accepting applications.
+This Program is currently closed and is not accepting applications.

 NSP funds may be used for activities which include, but are not limited to: